EU calls out Polish 'war rhetoric' in dispute over judicial reforms | DW | 25.10.2021

 More recently, a ruling by Poland's Constitutional Tribunal that some key parts of EU law were not compatible with the nation's constitution raised fears in Brussels that the country was directly challenging the legal unity of the bloc.

-Brussels has also strongly criticized several measures introduced by the PiS that negatively impact the rights, of migrants, women and LGBT+ people.
+Brussels has also strongly criticized several measures introduced by the PiS that negatively impact the rights of migrants, women and LGBTQ people.

 At a summit of European Union leaders in Brussels last week, Morawiecki said Poland was "ready for dialogue" but would not "act under the pressure of blackmail."